thin-edge/tedge-management-ui/README.md

 ![Components of Docker Container tedge-mgm](resource/01-Architecture.svg)

-# Build thin edge binaries and run solution
+# Build Thin Edge binaries and run solution

 To build the docker image the docker memory config must be set greater than 2GB, e.g. 4GB.
 To build the docker solution run: